roobert/roobert.github.io/_posts/2020-02-25-GCP-Service-Account-Key-Cleaner.md

 ## NOTE:

-Do not do what is described in this article - managing Vault managed resources outside of Vault is a bad idea.
+Do not do what is described in this article - managing Vault managed resources outside of Vault is a bad idea!

 ## Problem